 Hopefully, you have already conducted tons of research to prepare yourself for the big day.
-You know the ins and outs of the school’s academic programs, have a good handle of the recruiting advantages, and even have a comprehensive list of the top extra-curricular activities you’d like to lead.
-In addition to these factors, understanding the importance of fit at Kellogg is critical in identifying what the program looks for in potential candidates and how you can best position yourself for interview success.
-Let’s examine some key ways you can showcase fit to your Kellogg interviewer:
+You know the ins and outs of the school’s academic programs, have a good handle of the recruiting advantages, and even have a comprehensive list of the top extra-curricular activities you’d like to lead and the life around campus.
+Demonstrating how much you know about the Kellogg community, in addition to the school’s courses, clubs, and culture, will help convince your interviewer of your passion and commitment to the MBA program.
+Like most admissions committees, the Kellogg admissions office would prefer to offer slots to candidates who are most likely to confirm their attendance once offered.
+Subconsciously, your interviewer would feel better when you validate her choice of being affiliated with the Kellogg MBA program, too.
+This will also help show respect for the time she is investing in your MBA admissions process.
+Thus, make sure to spend time and effort knowing more about Kellogg and preparing how to present this within the flow of the interview process.
+In addition to these factors, understanding the importance of fit at Kellogg is critical in identifying what the program looks for in potential candidates and how you can best position yourself for Kellogg interview success.
+Let’s examine some key ways you can showcase fit to your Kellogg MBA admissions interviewer:

 Problem Solving Skills